Bare-headed laughingthrush: Taxonomy and systematics

 The bare-headed laughingthrush was described as Allocotops calvus by the British ornithologist Richard Bowdler Sharpe in 1888 on the basis of specimens collected from Mount Kinabalu, Borneo.
 It was subsequently considered a subspecies of the black laughingthrush (Melanocichla lugubris) by the English zoologist Frederick Nutter Chasen in 1935 and moved into Melanocichla as Melanocichla lugubris calvus.
 In 1946, the French-American ornithologist Jean Delacour synonymised Melanocichla with Garrulax.
 In 2006, the British ornithologist Nigel Collar again raised the bare-headed laughingthrush to species status on the basis of differences in appearance.
 The Spanish ornithologist Josep del Hoyo and colleagues split Garrulax into 11 different genera in 2007, placing the bare-headed and black laughingthrushes in a resurrected Melanocichla.

 The name of the genus, Melanocichla, is derived from the Ancient Greek melas, meaning black, and kikhlē, meaning thrush.
-The specific name calva is from the New Latin calvus, meaning bald.
+The specific name calva is from the Neo-Latin calvus, meaning bald.
 Bare-headed laughingthrush is the official common name designated by the International Ornithologists' Union.
 Other common names for the species include bare-headed babbler and Bornean bald laughingthrush.

 The bare-headed laughingthrush is one of 57 species in the Old World babbler family Timaliidae, a diverse group of birds whose members are found in tropical forests in the Indian subcontinent, Southeast and East Asia, and Indonesia.
 A 2019 phylogeny by Tianlong Cai and colleagues found the bare-headed laughingthrush to be most closely related to the black laughingthrush.
 These two species were further sister (most closely related) to the genus Pomatorhinus.
 The following cladogram shows the relationships within these two genera according to the 2019 phylogeny: